ThorTuwy/plsconvert/README.md

 You can simple installed from Pypi as follow:
 >[!TIP]
->If you only dont want all conversor, you can install only the ones you want, for that I recommend cheking the [pyproject.toml](pyproject.toml)
+>If you dont want all converters, you can install only the ones you want, for that I recommend cheking the [pyproject.toml](pyproject.toml)

 ```sh
 pip install plsconvert[all]